 - Huge affiliate marketing success stories take time.
 These sites weren’t built overnight or ripped from a spy tool. affiliate marketing can make you your first few million, but then you’ll want to scale into something different.

-- You gotta work with proven brands, or become one.
+- You going to work with proven brands, or become one.
 When you’re a leading voice like PC Magazine or Ask Men, you can get awesome deals going direct with Fortune 500 brands like Dell.

 - You can’t just write great content.
 You have to be a great marketer to make it work.
 There’s a ton of great content out there that never gets found because they creator can’t sell himself.